This article should be used as a guide to assist you with setting up your Brightsign device to work with Signagelive.

 The instructions will take you through installing and configuring Signagelive from the devices’ out the box state.
 If you have any issues during the process, please speak with our Support (email@example.com) or Sales team for further advice.
 (If you intend to synchronise your BrightSign devices then please check the guidance here prior to configuring)

 Step 1: Check and update firmware

-Begin by powering on your supported BrightSign device without an SD card inserted, this will lead the Player to power on and show the hardware information and the current Firmware version on the connected display.
+Begin by powering on your supported BrightSign device without a micro SD card inserted, this will lead the Player to power on and show the hardware information and the current Firmware version on the connected display.

-We recommend that you update your Brightsign device to the latest firmware before configuring Signagelive, you can download the latest firmware files below and instructions for the update process can be found here.
+We recommend that you update your BrightSign device to the appropriate firmware before configuring Signagelive, you can download the firmware files below and instructions for the update process can be found here.